 Some popular pairing choices include kiwi, cucumber, apple, and tropical or berry mixes.
 By combining strawberries with these other fruits, it is possible to yield more combined juice while still gaining the benefits of strawberry juice.

-If you’re craving some strawberry juice, but aren’t quite sure to begin, here is an easy and delicious recipe to get you started.
-This recipe yields a light and refreshing juice, perfect for a hot summer day.
+If you’re craving some ripe strawberry juice, but aren’t quite sure to begin, here is an easy and delicious strawberry juice recipe to get you started.
+This homemade strawberry juice recipe yields a light and refreshing juice, perfect for a hot summer day.

 Keep in mind that this is just one of many possible combinations, so don’t hesitate to get creative and experiment with other fruits and vegetables!